 You can unload your gift cards via Bluebird or Amazon Payments, but my preferred method is via Walmart money orders.
 The cheapest Walmart store I’ve found charges $0.55 per money order.
 I have heard of locations that charge as little as $0.25.

 To keep costs reasonable ask the cashier to split payment for a single money order across several gift cards.
 So instead of two separate $500 money orders with $0.50-$1.10 in fees, ask for a $1,000 money order and split the payment across two cards.
 You will get charged a fee for every $1,000 denomination.
-You can buy up to $3,000 in money orders before the cashier will ask you to provide your driver’s license and personal information, which is why I always limit my purchases to $2,900.
+You can buy up to $3,000 in money orders before the cashier will ask for your driver’s license and personal information.
+That’s why I always limit my purchases to $2,900.

 There are many other ways to meet the $10,000-$30,000 spending requirement on the Citi AAdvantage Executive card.
 Be sure to refer to the Newbie Guide to Manufactured spending series for more ideas on how to meet the spend.